joafc96/place_picker_google/README.md

 Places autocomplete, My Location, and Nearby places from google maps given you have enabled `Places API`, `Maps SDK for Android`, `Maps SDK for iOS` and `Geocoding API` for your API key.

-## Enabling nearby searches

-If you do want to fetch places from a custom location or refresh them when the user moves the map, you must enable /nearbysearch queries in `Place Picker`.

-To do that, enable `enableNearbyPlaces` flag in the package.

 ## Screenshots

 ### iOS & Android